-The program was first offered in 2010 to 33 girls in Form 1 and 2.
-Given the success of the pilot program, TEMBO Trust decided to include TEC as part of its ongoing programming and and expand the scope to include girls in Form 3.
-Since then, the program has been offered on an annual basis with more than 40 girls participating.
+The program was first offered in 2010 to 33 girls in Forms 1 and 2.
+Since then TEC has expanded its reach to include girls in Form 3 and it is now offered on an annual basis to more than 90 girls.